Personal Insight Questions

 You do this with evidence that is...

-Specific: direct quote from someone, a date, the score of a game, the name and title of the person featured in the story.
+Specific: A direct quote from someone, a date, the score of a game, the name and title of the person featured in the story.

 Relevant: Actually proves that you have executive function, resilience, and/or passion.